The Brexit rollercoaster: A timeline of Britain’s EU divorce

 Date created : Latest update :

-After two years of gruelling negotiations, Prime Minister Theresa May is hoping to wrest further concessions from the EU after her proposed divorce deal was shot down in parliament, leaving the UK in disarray just two months before Brexit deadline.
+After two years of gruelling negotiations, Prime Minister Theresa May has seen her proposed EU divorce deal twice shot down in parliament, leaving the UK in disarray just weeks before Brexit deadline.

 How did it come to this?

 January 23, 2013: Prime Minister David Cameron says he is in favour of an in/out referendum on the UK's membership of the EU, bowing to pressure from Eurosceptic MPs in his Conservative Party.
 The move is widely seen as a tactical ploy to stem the rise of the Eurosceptic UK Independence Party (UKIP) and close a gap in the polls with the opposition Labour Party.